dbrgn/threema-gateway-rs/README.md

 [![Crates.io Version][crates-io-badge]][crates-io]
 [![Crates.io Downloads][crates-io-download-badge]][crates-io-download]

-This is a work-in-progress implementation of a Threema Gateway client library in Rust.
+This is a mostly-complete implementation of a Threema Gateway client library in Rust.
+For implementation status, see feature list below.

-Not everything is implemented yet, but sending simple and end-to-end encrypted messages works.

 [Docs](https://docs.rs/threema-gateway)